wp-plugins/easyrotator-for-wordpress/readme.txt

 When using dynamic data in a rotator, you may want to link the image titles to their corresponding posts.
 To learn about how to enable this setting, see [this article](http://www.dwuser.com/support/easyrotator/kb/automatically-link-title/).

+= How can I customize the RSS feed view? =

+To learn more about the way rotators appears in RSS feed view and how to customize this view, see [this article](http://www.dwuser.com/support/easyrotator/kb/rss-compatibility/).

 = Does EasyRotator work properly on SSL sites? =

 Yes!
 The most recent versions of the plugin are automatically compatible with SSL sites.
 If a page is being viewed over SSL, all rotators will be updated appropriately to avoid mixed-content warnings.